Kansas State Capitol: 19th century

 The land for Capitol Square was donated by Cyrus K. Holliday via his Topeka Town Company in 1862.
 The master architect was Edward Townsend Mix with the wings designed by John G. Haskell.
 Construction on the East Wing began in 1866, using "native" limestone from Geary County, Kansas.
 Construction began on the West Wing in 1879 using limestone from Cottonwood Falls, Kansas and in 1881, the legislature authorized and appropriated funds for the construction of a central building to link the two wings.
 Construction of this central building began in 1886, and the contract for dome construction was let in May, 1889.

 20th century

 The building was declared officially complete in 1903, after 37 years of construction.

 It was not until 1988 that a design for a sculpture to stand atop the dome was finally approved.
 Ad Astra, a 22+2/12 ft bronze sculpture weighing 4420 lb, was installed atop the dome on October 10, 2002.
 The sculpture, by Richard Bergen, depicts a Kansa Native American with bow and arrow pointed at the North Star and was chosen from 27 entries to adorn the dome.
 The title Ad Astra is Latin shortening of the state motto Ad Astra Per Aspera To the stars through difficulty.

 21st century

 The building was featured prominently on Kansas license plates issued from January 2001 until April 2007.
+The Capitol dome and Native American Ad Astra statue are also featured on the standard license plate design that began issuance on August 19, 2024.